mohamadalbaaj/WWR/README.md

 - Run All: Click Cell > Run All in the toolbar

 ## Citation
-this project uses this dataset for training the models:
+this project used this dataset for training the models:

 (https://github.com/lck1201/win_det_heatmaps.git)